Whitehouse v Lemon: "The Love That Dares to Speak Its Name"

-James Kirkup's poem "The Love that Dares to Speak its Name" was published in the 3 June 1976 issue of Gay News.
-The poem, written from the viewpoint of a Roman centurion, graphically describes him having sex with Jesus after his crucifixion, and also claims that Jesus had had sex with numerous disciples, guards, and even Pontius Pilate.
+"The Love That Dares to Speak Its Name" is a poem by James Kirkup.
+It is written from the viewpoint of a Roman centurion who describes having sex with Jesus after his crucifixion, and also says that Jesus had had sex with other men including disciples, guards, and Pontius Pilate.
+The poem itself was considered of low artistic value, both by critics and the author himself.

+In 1976 the poem was published in Gay News, with an accompanying illustration.

+Prosecution

 In early November 1976, Mary Whitehouse obtained a copy of the poem and announced her intention to bring a private prosecution against the magazine.
 Leave to bring this prosecution was granted on 9 December 1976.
 The charges named Gay News Ltd and Denis Lemon as the publishers.
 A charge against Moore Harness Ltd for distributing was subsequently dropped.
 The indictment described the offending publication as "a blasphemous libel concerning the Christian religion, namely an obscene poem and illustration vilifying Christ in his life and in his crucifixion".

 The Gay News Fighting Fund was set up in December 1976.
 Judge Alan King-Hamilton QC heard the trial at the Old Bailey on 4 July 1977, with John Mortimer QC and Geoffrey Robertson QC representing the accused and John Smyth representing Mary Whitehouse.

+Verdict and sentence

 On Monday 11 July, the jury found both defendants guilty.
 Gay News Ltd was fined £1,000.
 Denis Lemon was fined £500 and sentenced to nine months' imprisonment suspended.
 It had been "touch and go", said the judge, whether he would actually send Denis Lemon to jail.

 Mary Whitehouse's costs of £7,763 were ordered to be paid four-fifths by Gay News Ltd and one-fifth by Lemon.

+Appeals

 Gay News Ltd and Denis Lemon appealed against conviction and sentence.
 On 17 March 1978, the Court of Appeal quashed Denis Lemon's suspended prison sentence but upheld the convictions on the basis that the law of blasphemy had been developed before mens rea, literally, a "guilty mind", became an essential element of a crime.

 Gay News readers voted by a majority of 20 to 1 in favour of appealing to the House of Lords.
 The Law Lords heard the appeal against conviction and delivered their judgment on 21 February 1979.

 At issue was whether or not the offence of blasphemous libel required specific intent of committing such a blasphemy.
 By a majority of 3 to 2, the Lords concluded that intention was not required.
 Lord Scarman was of the opinion that blasphemy laws should cover all religions and not just Christianity and sought strict liability for those who "cause grave offence to the religious feelings of some of their fellow citizens or are such as to tend to deprave and corrupt persons who are likely to read them".
 The appeal was lost.